 In the first week after I arrived in the ethnically and religiously pluriform coastal Kenyan town of Malindi to study modes of religious co-existence in August 2016, I had a conversation with Pastor Martha, who leads a congregation of mainline protestant Christians.
 After introducing my topic of interest, Pastor Martha explained that her church had recently organized a meeting to impart messages of peace to youth in her congregation, because Kenya ‘has this issue of radicalization and extremism’.
 Despite her concerns about youth, Pastor Martha also emphasized how contrary to other parts of Kenya, Malindi itself ‘did not have any conflicts’, causing Malindi to be ‘more peaceful’ and ‘very nice’.
 Yet, given Kenya’s history of political violence and violent attacks by Al-Shabaab in other parts of Kenya’s coast, she felt it was important to continually instruct youth to be peaceful by following Jesus as an example, as Jesus is the ‘Prince of Peace’.
 During my fieldwork, I noticed that Pastor Martha’s fears for youth ‘radicalization’ resonate with more widely shared moral and spiritual concerns about youth.
 Many (religious) leaders more often see especially poor and ‘idle’ youth as susceptible to drug abuse, crime, political violence, Al-Shabaab recruitment, sexual indecency, and ‘devil worship’.

-Representations of Malindi as exceptionally ‘peaceful’ and Jesus as a peaceful example for youth to follow were complicated when I familiarized myself with the work of Malindi-based hip-hop artists Kiwanja and K-Mode and their music video (to watch the clip, see the video at the top of this post) for the song ‘Hatari’ (danger), which was directed by Marvin Y. Brudas.
+Representations of Malindi as exceptionally ‘peaceful’ and Jesus as a peaceful example for youth to follow were complicated when I familiarized myself with the work of Malindi-based hip-hop artists Kiwanja and K-Mode and their music video for the song ‘Hatari’ (danger), which was directed by Marvin Y. Brudas.
 The lyrics and video for this song not only features scenes from Malindi’s urban environment, which Kiwanja describes as a ‘ghetto’, but also various elements that (religious) leaders see as immoral, such as smoking, the buttocks of dancing women, and a naked white woman being seated on Kiwanja’s lap.
 Furthermore, the video also features satanic symbols, the devil, and flashing images of Kiwanja depicting Jesus by wearing a crown of thorns and extending his arms in a cross-like position.
 In the song’s verses, which feature a mix of Swahili and English called Sheng, Kiwanja boasts about his lyrical prowess, as he emphasizes not only the speed (‘fast kama ketchup’) and authenticity of his lines (‘mistari misi copy si paste in’), but also the danger of following him in his artistic endeavours (‘ukinifwata noma ni hatari’), in which he is like a terrorist (‘mi kwa rap mini gaidi’).
 The presence of moral and spiritual danger is further emphasized in the song’s chorus, which describe a ‘danger zone’ that is invisible and violent like ninjas, and should not be tested (‘usipime’).

 During a recent visit to Malindi, I engaged in extensive conversations with Kiwanja about his work.
 In our conversations, Kiwanja explained that the video depicts all sorts of dangers which normally remain invisible, as they exist ‘behind the curtains’ (nyuma za pazia), and only become tangible once one engages with them.
 In the video, this theme is visualized as one can see how Kiwanja joins a meeting with a group of white men and women seated on Swahili-styled chairs.
 These people could be recognized as Italian because of their style of dress, and images of a tattoo that features the crucifixion of Jesus which is accompanied by the Italian text ‘un solo amore senza confine’ (one love without borders).
 After joining the group, Kiwanja takes a seat at the table and eats an apple that is served to him.
 As this scene is intertwined with images of a crawling snake, Kiwanja’s consumption of an apple arguably refers to the Fall of Men, where the eating of tempting forbidden fruits allowed humans knowledge over Good and Evil, and also resulted in them being cast away from the Garden of Eden for going against God’s instructions.